-Andrews Kurth LLP, Houston, Texas, will pass on the validity of the notes, the Guarantee and certain federal income tax matters related to the notes for Enterprise Parent and us.
-Certain legal matters with respect to the notes and the Guarantee will be passed upon for the underwriters by Baker Botts L.L.P., Houston, Texas.
+Andrews Kurth LLP, Houston, Texas, will pass on the validity of the notes, the Guarantees and certain federal income tax matters related to the notes for Enterprise Parent and us.
+Certain legal matters with respect to the notes and the Guarantees will be passed upon for the underwriters by Baker Botts L.L.P., Houston, Texas.
+Baker Botts L.L.P. performs legal services for Enterprise Parent and us from time to time on matters unrelated to this offering.